 About 30 percent of each lung is removed during the surgery.
 Major risks include pain, bleeding and infection.

 Recovery and Rehabilitation

-You will stay at Ohio State’s Ross Heart Hospital after surgery.
+You will stay at The Ohio State Ross Heart Hospital after surgery.
 You will receive medicines to ease your pain and breathing, and pulmonary rehabilitation staff will work with you to help you get out of bed and walk as early as one day after your operation.
 If your recovery goes well, you can expect to leave the hospital in seven to 10 days.
 You will be required to return to pulmonary rehabilitation after discharge and continue with follow-up visits as necessary.